Probing Bardeen-Cooper-Schrieffer pairing and quasiparticle formation in ultracold gases by Rydberg atom spectroscopy

 \setsmalltitle{Conclusion} In this work, we demonstrated that Rydberg impurities can serve as a new comprehensive sensor to locally probe BCS superfluids.
 We have shown how the absorption spectrum provides critical insights into Cooper pairing, introducing an experimentally realizable tool to directly measure the gap parameter.
-Our analysis further suggests that intact Cooper-pair trapping manifests as gap-independent spectral features with suppression of the orthogonality catastrophe and the emergence of a well-defined quasiparticle.
-The approach can be generalized to finite temperatures and imbalanced mixtures.
+Our real-time analysis further suggests that intact Cooper-pair trapping manifests as gap-independent spectral features with suppression of the orthogonality catastrophe and the emergence of a well-defined quasiparticle.
+The approach can be directly extended to study the dependence of the gap parameter on finite temperature and imbalanced mixtures.
 Future studies can extend this framework to explore the dynamics of a mobile impurity~\cite{Chen2025Massgap} and other strongly correlated systems.
+Moreover, to obtain more precise quantitative results in the strong-coupling regime, our mean-field BCS analysis may be extended by a self-consistent diagrammatic approach.

-\\ \setsmalltitle{Acknowledgments} We thank Márton Kanász-Nagy for fruitful discussions.
+\setsmalltitle{Acknowledgments} We thank Márton Kanász-Nagy for fruitful discussions.
 We acknowledge funding for E.R.R.\ and R.S.\ by the DFG (German Research Foundation) – Project-ID 273811115 – SFB 1225 ISOQUANT, the DFG Priority Programme of Giant Interactions in Rydberg Systems (GiRyd) and under Germany's Excellence Strategy EXC 2181/1 - 390900948 (the Heidelberg STRUCTURES Excellence Cluster).
+The authors acknowledge TU Wien Bibliothek for financial support through its Open Access Funding Programme.

+\setsmalltitle{Data availibility} The data that support the findings of this article are not publicly available.
+The data are available from the authors upon reasonable request.